Tackling a New and Emerging Threat in Commercial Laboratories: Monkeypox Virus

 Understanding Current Methods for Laboratory Biodecontamination

-• When used in high levels, VHP can cause degradation to metals and synthetic rubbers.
+• When used at high levels, VHP can cause degradation to metals and synthetic rubbers.

 • Higher concentrations of hydrogen peroxide may also require longer dissipation times.